All Monmouth University students, faculty and staff have access to subscription databases on campus.

 Search Google Scholar for scholarly full-text materials available in addition to those you locate in HawkFind.
-Follow links to the right of search results to view full article when available.
-Check out the video below (created by Concordia University) for search tips!
+If there is a link to the right of any of your search results, follow the link to view the full article (you may not have access to all the articles in your search results).
+Check out the Google Search tips video (created by Concordia University) for additional help, and be sure to access Google Scholar from the Monmouth University website in order to view accessible articles.

 Use the Journal Locator to see if the Library has access to a journal or periodical.